hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 <p></p>
 ## Rules

-A primary goal of this competition is to encourage the development of easy-to-use, freely-available general-purpose audio representation models.
+A primary goal of this challenge is to encourage the development of easy-to-use, freely-available general-purpose audio representation models.
 If you have any questions about the rules, please post on the